jnalanko/HKS/README.md

 The full query options are as follows:

 ```
-Usage: hks lookup [OPTIONS] --query <QUERY> --index <INDEX>
+Usage: hks lookup [OPTIONS] --index <INDEX> --query <QUERY>

 Options:
-  -q, --query <QUERY>                          A fasta/fastq query file
-  -i, --index <INDEX>                          Path to the base index file
+  -i, --index <INDEX>
-      --labeling-file <LABELING_FILE>    Path to the labeling file
+          Path to the base index file
-  -t, --n-threads <N_THREADS>                  Number of parallel threads [default: 4]
+      --feature-set-file <LABELING_FILE>
+          Path to the feature set file.
+Defaults to the base index path with extension .hksf.
+  -k <K>
-  -k <K>                                       Query k-mer length.
+          Query k-mer length.
 Must be less or equal to the value of s used in index construction.
 If not given, defaults to the same k as during index construction.
+  -t, --n-threads <N_THREADS>
+          Number of parallel threads [default: 4]
+  -q, --query <QUERY>
+          A fasta/fastq query file
+      --report-query-names
-      --report-query-names                     Print query names instead of query rank integers.
+          Print query names instead of query rank integers.
+      --report-misses
-      --report-misses                          Print lines for runs of k-mers not found in the index.
+          Print lines for runs of k-mers not found in the index.
 The miss symbol is 'none' normally, or '-' when --report-label-ids is set.
+      --no-header
-      --no-header                              Do not print the header line.
+          Do not print the header line.
+  -o, --output <OUTPUT>
+          Output file.
+Defaults to stdout.
+  -h, --help
-  -h, --help                                   Print help
+          Print help

 Advanced:
       --batch-size <BATCH_SIZE>  Number of bases processed per batch in parallel query execution.
 Increasing this value increases RAM usage but may improve query time and/or parallelism. [default: 1000000]